Korean War Veterans Memorial to add a list of those who died in combat

 Since its dedication in 1982, the polished black granite structure has seen thousands of tributes and mementos left there by family and friends of the dead.

-The Korean War Veterans Memorial was dedicated on July 27, 1995, in a ceremony attended by a huge crowd of veterans, as well as President Bill Clinton and South Korean President Kim Young Sam.
+The Korean War Veterans Memorial was dedicated on July 27, 1995, in a ceremony attended by a huge crowd of veterans, as well as President Bill Clinton and South Korean President Kim Young-sam.

 The throng included men who had been in combat, men who had been brutalized as POWs, and families seeking information about loved ones who had never returned.

-The center piece of the memorial features 19 steel statues, standing 7 feet tall, representing a patrol of haggard GIs wearing rain ponchos.
+The centerpiece of the memorial features 19 steel statues, standing seven feet tall, representing a patrol of haggard GIs wearing rain ponchos.

-In addition to the wall, which will encircle the existing Pool of Remembrance, the project will refinish the 1,000-pound statues, repair paving and replace engravings.
+The wall will encircle the existing Pool of Remembrance, and the project will also refinish the 1,000-pound statues, repair paving and replace engravings.
 The memorial will remain open but some areas will be off limits during the project.

 Fisher, director of the foundation, said most of those killed in the Korean War were between the ages of 18 and 22.